Skin Tag and Mole Removal

-All the removal procedures are carried out under local anaesthetic to minimise any discomfort you may feel during the procedure.
+All the removal procedures are carried out under local anesthetic to minimise any discomfort you may feel during the procedure.

 If Dr Berry is concerned about the nature of the mole the clinic can take a biopsy for testing.
 During your treatment Dr Berry will inform you of any concerns she might have and should it be necessary you will be referred to the appropriate specialist consultant.